wurstscript/wurstscript.github.io/_doc/start/install_java.md

 ![](/assets/images/setup/JavaVerify.png){: .img-responsive}

-Your minor version might differ, but that's fine as long as it's 1.8 or higher.
+Make sure your minor version `1.8.0_xxx` (xxx) is higher than **101** to avoid any certificate issues.
+If it is lower, make sure to update your Java installation.

-If you get an error or a lower version even though you installed a newer one, your **JAVA_HOME** is either missing or configured wrong.
+If you get an error or get a lower version displayed even though you installed a newer one, your **JAVA_HOME** is either missing or configured wrong.

 Refer to [*&nbsp;*{: .fa .fa-external-link-square} These Tutorials](http://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) in order to setup your **JAVA_HOME** correctly.